Wandering Witch: The Journey of Elaina: Anime

 An anime television series adaptation was announced during a livestream for the "GA Fes 2019" event on October 19, 2019.
 The series was animated by C2C and directed by Toshiyuki Kubooka, with Kazuyuki Fudeyasu handling series composition, and Takeshi Oda adapting Azure's character designs.
 AstroNotes composed the soundtrack for the anime, which was later released in an album on January 27, 2021.
-The series aired for 12 episodes from October 2 to December 18, 2020 on AT-X and other channels.
+The series aired for 12 episodes from October 2 to December 18, 2020, on AT-X and other channels.
 The opening theme is "Literature" (リテラチュア, Riterachua) performed by Reina Ueda, while the ending theme is "Haiiro no Saga" (灰色のサーガ) performed by ChouCho.

 Funimation acquired the series and streamed it on its website in North America and the British Isles.
 AnimeLab simulcasted the series in Australia and New Zealand.
 Wakanim streamed the series in select European territories.
 On December 3, 2020, Funimation announced that the series would receive an English dub, which premiered the following day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 Muse Communication has licensed the series in Southeast Asia and South Asia and they streamed it on their Muse Asia YouTube channel.

+A new anime film was announced during the "GA Fes 2026: GA 20th Anniversary" livestream event on January 4, 2026.